jhuckaby/npm-markdown-bugs/README.md

 ## Incorrect Nested List Indents

-Nested lists don't seem to indent properly, when mixing numbered and bullet lists:
+Nested lists don't seem to indent properly, especially when mixing numbered and bullet lists:

 1. This is an outer list item.
 2. This is an outer list item.